degenerateddev/Storyliner/README.md

 ```

-### Main difference between dialogue, talking and jabbering are:
+### Main difference between dialogue and jabbering are:
-- dialogue is for more complex text which can include custom metadata, dialogue trees, they run in a certain order and can only be ran once (e.g. Dialogue going back and forth between the PMC and an important story character)
+- dialogue is for more complex text and dialogue trees, they run in a certain order. e.g. Dialogue going back and forth between the PMC and an important story character
-- talking is for simple text, dialogue trees, they run in a certain order and can be ran indefinitely (e.g. Shopkeepers, Traders)
 - jabbering is for simple text, only linear dialogue and always looping (e.g. Random NPCs with no story relevance)

 Base System for complex dialogue consisting of step based dialogue!